vertexproject/synapse/docs/synapse/intro.rst

 .. note::

-    A :ref:`gloss-cortex` may easily grow to billions of nodes, but is not designed for use cases involving billions of records per-day.
-In a typical big-data/data-lake architecture, a :ref:`gloss-cortex` is optimally used to analyze data resulting from queries to existing platforms and fuse data relevant to an analyst's investigation.
+    A :ref:`gloss-cortex` may easily grow to billions of nodes, but is not designed to consume and create billions of nodes **per day**.
+In other words, Synapse is not meant to replace your big-data/data-lake storage; Synapse is designed to connect to your data sources on demand in order to ingest data **relevant for your analysis** into the Synapse intelligence platform.

 .. _intro-features: